MartinHelmut/berries/CONTRIBUTING.md

 ## Working in the code

+If you want to contribute code, please:

+* Follow the same [coding style](#format-check) as used in the project.
+* Add an automated test that verifies your code change like described in the [Tests chapter](#tests).
+* Write [good commit messages](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html), explain what your patch does, and why it is needed.
+How to is described in the [Commit changes chapter](#commit-changes).
+* Keep it simple: Any patch that changes a lot of code or is difficult to understand should be discussed before you put in the effort.

+Once you have tried the above, create a GitHub pull request with your changes changes and feel awesome 🎉.

 ### Environment

 Tested with Node 8 and NPM 5 and up.
 Also this repository is organised as a monorepo and uses [lerna][lnurl].